rudifa/30AutoLayoutBestPractices/README.md

 I'll try to assign to these regions respectively 30% 40%, 18% ans 12%, total 100% and no tip to add at the end.

-Better yet, I'll add 4 views right under the  SafeArea in the list, add different background colors, and manipulate their vertical sizes to match the Paul's UI items.
+Better yet, I'll add 4 views right under the  SafeArea in the scene list, add different background colors, and manipulate their vertical sizes to match the Paul's UI items.

 OK, I added the 4 views, dragging them into the item list, just under the SafeArea, set the colors.
 Next, I added a chain of vertical spacing constraints (3 bottom->top and 2 to the SafeArea top and bottom).
 Since my 4 views have no height specified as yet, these constraints are missing.